sree-hari-v/sree-hari-v/README.md

 ### 🔴 About Me

-I am a **Computer Science undergraduate** driven by the challenge of building scalable software.
-My expertise lies in **Full Stack Development**, where I enjoy connecting elegant front-ends with robust back-end architecture.
+I am a passionate **Computer Science undergraduate** dedicated to engineering robust, scalable software solutions.
+My journey involves a deep dive into **Full Stack Development**, where I thrive on architecting seamless user experiences backed by powerful server-side logic.

-I focus on writing **clean, maintainable code** and am currently expanding my knowledge in **Cloud Computing** and **System Design**.
+Beyond just coding, I focus on **Data Structures & Algorithms** and **System Design**, ensuring that the applications I build are not just functional but also optimized and maintainable.
+I enjoy deconstructing complex problems and turning them into clean, efficient code.

-> 🎯 **Goal:** Seeking entry-level roles where I can deploy my skills in Python, React, and Database Management to solve real business problems.
+> 🎯 **Goal:** I am currently eager to launch my professional career, looking for **internships or entry-level roles** where I can bring my technical expertise in **Python, Java, and Modern Web Technologies** to a dynamic team to solve real business problems.

 ---